lacanoid/datalink/docs/options.md

 Pro: Access file contents from the database environment

-### LCO=142 WRITE ACCESS TOKEN
+### LCO=x6x WRITE ACCESS TOKEN

 Modify file contents from the database environment.
 Write write token must be present.

-This requires access to the (previous) datalink value to be able to modify it.
+This requires access to the (previous) datalink value to be able to update it.

 Note that this requires at least READ ACCESS DB option.